-One way to increase access to high-quality child care for children with high needs is to increase the number of high-quality child care programs available in the E3Zs.
-This means focusing on the child care programs that currently serve CAPS-eligible children but are only participating in Quality Rated and are not yet rated.
 Table 2 shows the enrollment rates for CAPS-eligible children in each of the E3Zs.
-This means focusing on the child care programs that CAPS-eligible children but are only participating in Quality Rated and are not yet rated.
+To be eligible for a decreased family co-pay, a CAPS-eligible child must be enrolled in a 1-, 2-, or 3-star Quality Rated child care program.
+One way for the states to further increase access to high quality child care for children with high needs is to increase the number of high quality child care programs available in the E3Zs.
+This means focusing on the child care programs that enroll CAPS-eligible children but are only participating in Quality Rated and are not yet rated.
 In the Clarke E3Z, for example, this would mean that an additional 67% of CAPS-eligible children will benefit from decreased family co-pays if their child care programs become Quality Rated.